-Lovejoy, a Republican, was the representative for Illinois's 5th congressional district from 1863 to 1865.
+Lovejoy was the representative for Illinois’s 5th congressional district and was a Republican.
+He served from 1863 to 1865.

 From Dec 1857 to Mar 1864, Lovejoy missed 275 of 1,778 roll call votes, which is 15.5%.
 This is better than the median of 28.2% among the lifetime records of representatives serving in Mar 1864.
 The chart below reports missed votes over time.